-There are 2 exams, each covering the Essentials of Cultural Anthropology text, PowerPoints, films, and concepts from class.
-The exams will consist of multiple choice, true/false, matching, fill-in-the-blank and/or short definitions.
+There are 2 exams, each covering the text and concepts from class.
+The exams will consist of multiple choice, true/false, matching, and fill-in-the-blank.

 Glossaries

 There will be 2 glossaries of terms from the text and lectures.
 You will define terms using complete sentences, and, as appropriate, provide an example from readings or discussions.
 This will be your study guide for the exams.